TyOverby/implicit-gpu/readme.md

 ## Implicit-GPU

-Implicit-GPU is an implementation of 2d-implicit surfaces using Rust and OpenCL.
+Implicit-GPU is an implementation of implicit surfaces using Rust and OpenCL.

 It is very early stages, so there's no real documentation yet.